 There's still a way to backup your app data, though.
 Some apps allow access to app data via a debugging interface, and this is exactly the method Helium uses to export your app data, even without root access, and transfer it to your new phone.
-We will show you how to use Helium to backup your app data without root in the next section.
-There is also a manual method, but we have had bad experiences with it.

 If you want to move your app data from your old smartphone to your new on as described above, you can do it with the Helium app easily - and without having to root your phone, if you get the Helium Desktop Installer.
 The application is available for Windows, Mac OS X and Linux.
 If you use Windows, make sure you have all the relevant drivers installed.
 These can be found here.

 - Install Helium Desktop, and the relevant drivers if necessary.